-SD 12 IMO will take the lead in enhancing the quality of shipping by:
+- SD 12 IMO will take the lead in enhancing the quality culture of shipping by: - .1 encouraging the utilization of the best available techniques not entailing excessive costs, in all aspects of shipping; - .2 encouraging proper management of ships;

-- .1 encouraging the utilization of the best available techniques not entailing excessive costs, in all aspects of shipping; - .2 encouraging proper management of ships; - .3 promoting and enhancing the availability of, and access to, information including casualty information relating to ship safety and security (i.e. transparency); - .4 ensuring that all stakeholders understand and accept their responsibilities regarding safe, secure and environmentally sound shipping by developing a "chain of responsibility concept" among them; and - .5 identifying, correlating and evaluating the factors, including human interaction on board ships, that influence safety and security culture, and developing practical and effective mechanisms to address them.
+- .3 promoting and enhancing the availability of, and access to, information including casualty information relating to ship safety, security and the environment (i.e. transparency); - .4 ensuring that all stakeholders understand and accept their responsibilities regarding safe, secure and environmentally sound shipping by developing a "chain of responsibility concept" among them; and - .5 identifying, correlating and evaluating the factors, including human interaction on board ships, that influence safety, security and environmental culture, and developing practical and effective mechanisms to address them.